DMangoldD/DMangoldD/README.md

-- 👋 Hi, I’m @DMangoldD
+- 👋 Hi, I’m David Mangold.
+I'm 30 Years old and i live in Switzerland.
 - 👀 I’m interested in Coding create new Stuff with codes :)
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...